gahr/retcl/README.md

 `cmdId`.
 If the result is not yet available, either wait or return the empty string if `-async` was specified.

+    r resultReady cmdId

+Return a boolean indicating whether the result for `cmdId` is ready for retrieval.

+    r resultType cmdId

+Retrieve the type of the result `cmdId` or the empty string if `cmdId` is not ready for retrieval.

     r allResults

 Retrieve a dictionary where ***command identifiers*** are keys and